The Anderson Model of Burnout and Personal Resilience™

 • Emotional exhaustion

-• Depersonalisation and Cynicism
+• Depersonalisation / Cynicism

 • Lack of personal accomplishment (ineffectiveness)